JYL2027/Near-Earth-Objects-API/README.md

 ## Launching Flask Application on Kubernetes (Username is your Docker Hub Username):
 1. **Retrieve Data**: Since this project focuses on future NEOs, please navigate to the above CNEOS website.
 Next, in table setting, select `Future only` and then `Update Data`.
 After updating the data set, download the data as a `CSV`.
 2. **Using Data**: To use the data for analysis, please first rename the downloaded data to `neo.csv`.
 Next, make a directory called `data`.
 Now, please move the `neo.csv` into the `data` directory.
-3. **Build Docker image**: First, ensure everything in this project repository is in the same directory.
-In the terminal, please run the command: `docker build -t username/neo_api:1.0 .`
+3. **Pull Docker image**: First, ensure everything in this project repository is in the same directory.
+In the terminal, please run the command: `docker pull mjt2005/neo_api:1.0`
-4. **Push Image to Dockerhub**: Next, please push the image to Dockerhub using the command `docker push username/neo_api:1.0`.
-5. **Docker Compose**: Next, use a text editor to edit the `docker-compose.yml` file.
-Replace the username part of the file with your Docker Hub username.
+5. **Docker Build**: Next, use the command `docker build -t mjt2005/neo_api:1.0 .` to build the docker image.
 6. **Edit yaml files**: Now, please open each `yaml` file with a text editor.
-Replace `username` with your DockerHub username and `tacc` with your Tacc username.
+Replace `tacc` with your Tacc username or namespace.
 7. **Launching Application**: To launch the application in production, please navigate to the `prod` directory inside the `kubernetes` directory.
 Now, please run the following commands individually: `kubectl apply -f app-prod-deployment-flask.yml`, `kubectl apply -f app-prod-deployment-redis.yml`, `kubectl apply -f app-prod-deployment-worker.yml`,